p91paul/middleclickclose/README.md

 Make sure `gettext` is installed on your system and the `gnome-extensions` executable is available on your `PATH` (It is typically bundled with `gnome-shell`).

-Afterwards, simply run `make` to build a zip suitable for submition to [EGO](https://extensions.gnome.org/).
+Afterwards, simply run `make` to build a zip suitable for submission to [EGO](https://extensions.gnome.org/).

 `make install` can also be used to install the extension for the current user.